This post was updated November 2020.

 Then, once you make it through all the content that Busuu has to offer, you can take their exam and receive a certificate, which I talk about more in my Busuu review.

 Where Busuu gives you the framework to base your language learning strategy, Babbel supplies all of your grammar needs.
-Babbel doesn’t just run the concepts by you, but also insists that you practice over and over and over again.
+You’ll get a great lesson deep-diving into different grammatical concepts, and then Babbel reviews these concepts with you over and over and over again.

 If you’re already familiar with the family of the language you’re studying or are just trying to brush up on concepts you’re already fairly comfortable in, this’ll get annoying.
 BUT, if this is all new information for you, it’s a great way to get your drills in.